Jiang Shuying: Career

 In 2015, she starred in medical drama Grow Up and romantic comedy series My Best Ex Boy-friend.

 In 2016, she starred in the romance drama To Be a Better Man alongside Sun Honglei.
 The series was highly popular during its run and positive reviews.
 Jiang received acclaim for her performance, and won the Best Screen Performance award at the iQiyi All-Star Carnival.
 The same year, she won the Best Supporting Actress award at the 3rd China Australia International Film Festival for her performance in the action film Call of Heroes.

-In 2018, Jiang starred in modern romance dramas Memories of Love alongside Wallace Chung and Aaron Yan, and Mr. Right with Jin Dong.
+In 2018, Jiang starred in dramas Memories of Love alongside Wallace Chung and Aaron Yan, and Mr. Right with Jin Dong.

 In 2019, Jiang starred in the esports drama The King's Avatar.
 The same year, she featured in historical fantasy drama Novoland: Eagle Flag.
 Jiang ranked 43rd on Forbes China Celebrity 100 list.

-In 2020, Jiang starred in modern romance drama Wait in Beijing with Li Yifeng, historical drama Held in the Lonely Castle, and female-centric modern drama Nothing But Thirty.
+In 2020, Jiang starred in modern romance drama Wait in Beijing with Li Yifeng, historical drama Held in the Lonely Castle, and TV drama Nothing But Thirty.